dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Vial of Spring Showers.md

 Use this at any time to summon a light spring rain shower until the end of the day.
 Single-use.

-raritiy: Common
+item_can_sell: True

-sell value: 4 Mews
+item_mews_value: 4

+item_mole_cash_value: 0

+item_rarity: Common

+item_sorting_priority: 98901

+item_special_effect: True

+item_uid: Vial of Spring Showers

 # shops selling Vial of Spring Showers:

 coco_festival_shop_name sells it for 2 festival tokens.

   can buy it when meeting conditions:

-filter_autumn = False

-filter_spring = True

-filter_summer = False

-filter_winter = False
+    - it is spring